Application Deadline: December 1 for fall admission

 About the MSN

 The Master of Science in Nursing (MSN) program is designed to provide the opportunity for advanced study in select areas of nursing science, professional foundations, related sciences, and modes of systematic inquiry related to advanced and specialized professional nursing practice.
 This program requires students to have a current Registered Nurse license and hold either a Bachelor of Science in Nursing degree, or a non-nursing baccalaureate degree and an Associate Degree in Nursing or Nursing Diploma.
+If you do not meet this requirement, please review the Alternate Entry MSN program information.
 MSN students can choose from one of ten concentration areas on which to focus (click on the link for a program description and degree plan):

 - Child Health with Role Specialty in Administration, Public Health Nursing, or Teaching